Tlabrahamson/100-days-of-code/log.md

 **Thoughts:** Still feeling bummed.
 I want to build.
 I want to get hired.
 I want to feel good.

 **Link to work:** N/A

+### Day 28: June 4, 2020

+**Today's Progress:** Honestly, the more I look into the social media project, the more I don't want to work on it just yet.
+I am stepping away from that until my confidence grows and I find a better stack solution.
+Today I started building out a game using three.js.
+Sort of a 180 but I really want to do something that I will enjoy creating.
+This is for me.

+**Thoughts:** I've become super depressed.
+Not because of code.
+Every day I open my browser there is some new bit of news that hurts my soul.
+I wish nothing but happiness and equality for everyone.

+**Link to work:** N/A